-If you are a service or commissioner accessing the guide, please provide your contact details by visiting eepurl.com/grZt7H so we can gather feedback and track the impact of the guide later in the year.
+If you are a service or commissioner accessing the guide, please provide your contact details so we can gather feedback and track the impact of the guide later in the year.
 We won't use your details or contact you without your consent for any other reason.